-Thus, further analysis should be done to adapt - in the event that it is deemed necessary after thorough consideration of the issues raised in this report - the regulatory framework in an adequate way, taking into account regulatory certainty, while at the same time providing an adequate standard of proof for a trigger in case of tight oligopolies where no SMP can be found and enabling ex ante regulatory action.
+Thus, further analysis should be done to adapt the regulatory framework in an adequate way, taking into account regulatory certainty, while at the same time providing an adequate standard of proof for a trigger in case of tight oligopolies where no SMP can be found and enabling ex ante regulatory action.
 BEREC does not currently have a definitive solution to address this gap in the regulatory framework, which has wider effects on other policy objectives.
 However, BEREC is open to engage in a constructive dialogue with the EU institutions as well as with stakeholders to evaluate how potential competition problems arising in tight oligopolies may be tackled.